-We took our car as personal vehicles are best for road trips, you know them well, and you would feel more comfortable taking them to an auto repair shop should you need to.
+We took our car as personal vehicles are best for road trips, you know them well, and you would feel more comfortable.
 Still, you can also hire cabs or book public vehicles as connectivity to Samdrup is very good.
 It was actually a sudden plan, it’s like one day we woke up on a Sunday morning and say “Let’s pack our bags, fuel our car and hit the roads” and there we are on our way.
 I like this kind of impromptu short trips.

 How to reach Samdrup Jongkhar-

 To reach Samdrup Jongkhar from Assam, all you need is to reach Rangia which is 52km from Guwahati, a one and half an hour ride.
 From Rangia you enter Baksa District and pass through Tamulpur > Kumarikatta> Darranga and there at the end of Darranga is the entrance to Bhutan.Total distance from Guwahati to Samdrup is 102.8km, a total two and half an hour drive.
 After you cross Rangia, the view is mesmerising, far far away from the noisy, polluted city life of Guwahati this place is really soothing to both nerves and soul.